Treatment Admissions in San Diego

 Here are additional statistics about San Diego County drug and alcohol use for people aged 12 and older from the study year:1

-- Over 15% used an illicit drug in the past year, including heroin, cocaine, marijuana, hallucinogens, and prescription opioids (when used nonmedically)
+Over 15% used at least one illicit drug, including heroin, cocaine, hallucinogens, and prescription opioids (nonmedically)

-- Over 5% engaged in nonmedical use of prescription pain relievers
+Over 5% engaged in nonmedical use of prescription opioid painkillers that were not prescribed

 There were 532 deaths caused by heroin, alcohol, and other illicit drugs in San Diego County in 2019.2